 Reaction ranged from praise that Degas had created the first modern sculpture to criticism that it was a sad representation of adolescence.
-It was, however, just another example of the artist's commitment to portray his subjects realistically rather than as objects for admiration.
+It was, however, just another example of the artist's commitment to portray his subjects realistically.

 "Degas was painting bathrooms and naked women of no particular beauty.
-He was looking searchingly at pregnant and elderly female figures and finding in it something as glorious and redolent as the divine," said Douglas Lewis, the curator of sculpture and decorative arts at the National Gallery of Art in Washington, D.C., where Degas' original wax sculptures are preserved.
+He was looking searchingly at pregnant and elderly female figures and finding in it something as glorious and redolent as the divine," said Douglas Lewis, curator of sculpture and decorative arts at the National Gallery of Art in Washington, D.C.
+It is there that Degas' original wax sculptures, used to create molds for the bronze castings, are preserved.